 The specific criteria for each type of membership are:

-- Full‑time academic appointment at Washington University or regional institution, meeting all the other criteria below.
+- Full‑time academic appointment at Washington University or a regional institution, meeting all the other criteria below.

 - Digestive disease-related publications in peer-reviewed professional journals or ongoing digestive disease-related research projects.